 Probation and disqualification are documented in the student's academic file and transcript.
-Feb 2018 akm

 Readmission from Academic Disqualification

 A student who is disqualified from the program may be allowed to reapply to the program following the successful completion of requirements assigned by the academic dean.
 No guarantee of reacceptance is made.